-- Use your domain registrar or self-hosted service to redirect the domain apex to the subdomain.
+You may also be able to use your registrar's redirection function.
 Many domain registrars support this service, and typically call it "web forwarding" or "web redirect".

 - The domain apex can be used to either host your Altis properties or provide apex redirects such as

 - Altis Cloud can manage and verify SSL certificates on your behalf

 - Altis Cloud can validate email sending domains, and manage DKIM and SPF records on your behalf